mibrahim/praxislaf/README.md

 put the jar somewhere, and execute netbeans with the following commandline:

-netbeans -cp:p <path to your praxis jar> --laf net.neilcsmith.praxis.laf.PraxisLookAndFeel
+netbeans -cp:p &lt;path to your praxis jar&gt; --laf net.neilcsmith.praxis.laf.PraxisLookAndFeel

 Here's a screenshot with netbeans 7.4 running praxislaf, with Monster2 theme: